jbcodeforce/jbcodeforce.github.io/docs/aws/well-architectured.md

 ### Reliability

-the ability of a workload to perform its intended function correctly and consistently.
+The ability of a workload to perform its intended function correctly and *consistently*.

 * Design principles: